Resilient-Labs/wu-tang-generator-bootcamp2019a-week08/README.md

 ## Design and Development:
 **Tech Used** HTML, CSS, JavaScript:
-Based on if users selected mostly options A, B, C, D, or E- they would get their corresponding names.
+Based on if users selected mostly options A, B, C, D, E, or F- they would get their corresponding names.
 If they scored equally between any values, the first alphabetical letter is chosen.

 ## Reflections:
 I really enjoyed building a name generator / survey because it's used a lot by popular sites and apps.
 It was fun to dig into the logic behind them and create my own!